Billing & Payment

 Financial aid is generally applied to your account on or by the first day of classes.
-Financial aid is applied against University charges and, if there are excess funds creating a credit after charges are paid in full, a refund will be generated that can be used to pay for other costs associated with a student's education.
-In some cases refunds may need to be returned to the source of payment, in the case of outside agencies.
-Refunds are processed after registration has closed for the semester (typically the end of the 3rd week) and within 2 weeks of disbursement afterward.
+Financial aid is applied against University charges and if there are excess funds creating a credit after charges are paid in full, a refund will be generated that can be used to pay for other costs associated with a student's education.
+In some cases, refunds may need to be returned to the source of payment—in the case of outside agencies.
+Refunds are processed after registration has closed for the semester (typically the end of the third week) and within two weeks of disbursement afterward.
 Refunds are issued as checks and it is the student's responsibility to ensure that the University has the correct mailing address.

-Payment plans allow you to split your cost for the semester into four or five monthly payments.
-Interest-free payment plans are available through Tuition Management Systems with an enrollment fee of $45.
-Fall payment plans begin in June or July and Spring payment plans begin in November and December.
+Payment plans allow you to split your cost for the semester into three, four or five monthly payments.
+Interest-free payment plans are available through Nelnet Campus Commerce with an enrollment fee of $50.
+Fall payment plans begin in June or July and spring payment plans begin in November and December.

-Log in to the Student Account Center to enroll in a payment plan through Tuition Management Systems.
+Log in to the Student Self Service portal to enroll in a payment plan through Nelnet Enterprise.

 Health Insurance Opt-Out

-The University of the Arts requires that all matriculated students taking six or more credits carry health insurance either through their own insurance company or the school-based plan.
+University of the Arts requires that all matriculated students taking six or more credits carry health insurance either through their own insurance company or the school-based plan.
 All students are automatically billed for the University insurance and must opt out to have the charge removed.
-For more information on opting out, please click here.

-Students that fail to meet all University registration requirements, including failing to receive financial clearance from Student Financial Services, will lose their places in classes prior to the beginning of that term.
+Students that fail to meet all University registration requirements, including failing to receive financial clearance from Student Financial Services (SFS), will lose their places in classes prior to the beginning of that term.

 Students are billed in advance of each semester in order to give sufficient time to complete all necessary financial aid documents and remit payment.